 Founder John Coolidge Davis is born on June 29, 1849.

-The Mission starts with a “Gospel Wagon” that hands out food and clothing, and progresses to a rented storefront on Yonge Street.
+The Mission officially becomes the Yonge Street Mission. evolving from handing out food and clothing via the “Gospel Wagon” to a rented storefront on Yonge Street.

 When resources were waning, a generous donor promised them all the coal they could use.

 A stranger donated 6,000 loaves of bread and provided 50 gallons of milk each day for the rest of the winter.
 He also soon delivered cartloads of potatoes, beans, cornmeal, flour, and even financial support.

 The Mission is relocated to rented premises at Yonge and Shuter streets.

 Through the kindness of friends, a new building is purchased at 381 Yonge Street. (seen on left)

 The new space has a kitchen and clothes room, and a seating capacity of 500.

 The original beams on the ceiling are still in tact at the building today.